 Healthy, this is not.
 But there is a time for meat and potatoes.
 When I make a corned beef, I make a big one.
 I then make a large pan of corned beef hash and then I freeze the remaining corned beef in smaller portions for use at a later date.
 So if you like this dish, you can make it once but get to serve it 3-4 times without a lot of extra effort.

 A slow cooker is ideal for gently braising the corned beef.
 Start with a beautiful cured brisket, which you can often find at the butcher or even the grocery store.
 In terms of spices, all you need to cook it is a simple blend of bay leaves, juniper berries, allspice, cloves, black peppercorns, and mustard seeds, mixed with some water.
 Later, you will trim the fat and shred the corned beef and, voila, you’ll be in business.

 For making my hash, I keep it simple and classic.
 Shredded potatoes, onions, salt and pepper.
 Some people add peppers and jalapeños for added kick.
 Others use cream or cheese to make it richer.
 I am a purist.
-Once the hash is ready to serve, add a fried egg on top–and, boom, the breakfast table will fall silent.
+And once the hash is ready, consider adding a fried egg on top–and, boom, the breakfast table will fall silent.